offthedial/site/src/pages/posts/idtga-25-review.md

 And that's all!
 There weren't that many feedback responses this time round but I hope to see some questions in the form after IDTGA 26.
 Regarding IDTGA 26, we plan to announce more details about it in the upcoming week!

-So stay tuned everyone,
-We'll see you all in Inkopolis Square soon!
+So stay tuned everyone, we'll see you all in Inkopolis Square soon!